 The RU7100’s semi-gloss screen is illuminated with edge-lit LED backlighting with no local dimming feature.
-In my opinion and experience when local dimming is employed with edge-lit designs, local dimming is not very effect since the LED’s are placed along the edges of the screen instead of directly behind it.
+In my opinion and experience when local dimming is employed with edge-lit designs, the local dimming is not very effective since the LEDs are placed along the edges of the screen instead of directly behind it.

 The borders (bezel) of the RU7100 are reasonably thin measuring just over a 1/2” thick in width.
 The maximum panel depth is approximately 2-1/4” at its thickest point.

-The stand (feet) of the display panel are well made and give the TV very good stability with minimal wobble when I gently rocked the panel back-and-forth from its top edge.
+The stand (feet) of the display panel are well made and give the TV very good stability with a minimal amount of wobble when I gently rocked the panel back and forth from its top edge.

 - 4K UHD Processor with UHD Upscaling upconverts high-def and standard-def video to near-4K quality